-† Data found in the "Typ." column is at $T_A = 25^{\circ}$ C and $V{DD} = 3.0$ V unless otherwise specified.
+† Data found in the "Typ." column is at $T_A = 25^{\circ}C$ and $V{DD} = 3.0V$ unless otherwise specified.
 These parameters are for design guidance only and are not tested.

-- 1. The main clock frequency (CLK\MAIN) is configured by the Clock Select (CLKSEL) bit field, as described in the CLKCTRL Clock Controller section. - 2.
-The main clock frequency (CLK\MAIN) must meet the voltage requirements defined in the Standard Operating Conditions section. - 3.
-The Instruction Cycle Period (TCY) is identical to the input oscillator time base period.
-Exceeding these limits may result in incorrect code execution and/or higher- than-expected current consumption.
+- 1. The main clock frequency (CLK_MAIN) is configured by the Clock Select (CLKSEL) bit field, as described in the CLKCTRL Clock Controller section. - 2.
+The main clock frequency (CLK_MAIN) must meet the voltage requirements defined in 39.3.
+Standard Operating Conditions . - 3.
+Instruction Cycle Period (T{CY}) is identical to the input oscillator time base period.
+Exceeding these specified limits may result in incorrect code execution and/or higher-than-expected current consumption.
 All devices are tested to operate at 'min' values with an external clock applied to the EXTCLK pin.
 When using an external clock input, the 'max' cycle time limit is 'DC' (no clock) for all devices.